 One Hundred Year Anniversary of the Triangle Shirtwaist Factory Fire

 When we think of desperate people holding hands on a flaming building and leaping to their death, Americans are not generally thinking of the history of labor unions.
-But on March 24th, 1911, one couple held hands and lept to their death, to be followed by some 140 others, in the Triangle Shirtwaist factory fire.
+But on March 24th, 1911, one couple held hands and lept to their deaths, to be followed by some 140 others, in the Triangle Shirtwaist factory fire.
 Bystanders watched helplessly:

 Down below on the street, people started to notice the smoke billowing from the 8th floor.
 One of the bystanders observed a bolt of cloth come flying out the window and hit the pavement.
 Instinctively, he remarked that Harris was trying to save his best material.
 As the people on the street moved closer, out flew another bolt.
 It was then that the realization hit them that it wasn’t bolts of cloth at all but bodies plummeting to the pavement below.